mdancho84/mdancho84.github.io/_drafts/which-data-science-skills-are-important.md

 <p class="date text-center">R Poll Results</p>

-## What's their favorite way to code in Python?
+## Survey 2: What's your favorite way to code in Python?

 I ran the same poll for python.
 And here's where it gets more complicated.
 About half enjoy coding in Jupyter but a third like VSCode, and some are even using RStudio to code in Python!
 So it becomes much tricker to pick the right one.